 Aspen picked herself up, wincing at her bleeding knee.
-They’d surrounded her, the boys and girls she’d seen in the alleyway before.
+They’d come from the alleyway and surrounded her, the boys and girls she’d seen before.
+She was trapped now, out of sight of the rest of the street.
 Angry eyes pinned her in place; clenched fists were held at the ready.

 “What are you doing here, Norm?” one of the gangly boys said.
-He pushed her as she stumbled up, but Aspen caught herself before she fell.
+He pushed her as she stumbled up, but Aspen caught herself before she fell again.
 “What are you doing in our part of the city?”

 “I live here,” Aspen said.